MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/failed-get-ui-element.md

     1. Moreover, the **Failed to get window** error may be generated in case the selector of the parent screen is invalid.
 To repair that, see the following instructions.

-1. Ensure the UI element is available on the respective screen/web page.
+1. Ensure the UI element is available on the respective screen or webpage.

 1. Capture the UI element again as a new UI element object and populate the erroneous action with the new UI element.